ekmolloy/stamps-tutorial/tutorial.md

 SEPP and TIPP Tutorial
 ======================
-SEPP and TIPP require the following inputs:
+Let's analyze metagenomic datasets with the SEPP (SATe-Enabled Phylogenetic Placement) and TIPP (Taxonomic Identification and Phylogenetic Profiling) software programs!
+Recall that SEPP and TIPP require the following inputs:
 + Set of query sequences, i.e., fragments/reads of unknown origin
 + Reference alignment and tree

 **Query sequences**
 In this tutorial, we will analyze metagenomic datasets aquired through (16S) amplicon and whole shotgun sequencing.
-The 16S sample ([SRR1219742](https://www.ncbi.nlm.nih.gov/biosample/SAMN02725485) -- Lemur Vaginal Sample -- 454 GS FLX Titanium) comes from Yildirim et al., 2014 ([doi:10.1038/ismej.2014.90](https://www.ncbi.nlm.nih.gov/pubmed/25036926)).
+The 16S sample ([SRR1219742](https://www.ncbi.nlm.nih.gov/biosample/SAMN02725485) -- Lemur Vaginal Sample -- 454 GS FLX Titanium) comes from Yildirim et al., 2014.
 The shotgun sample ([SRR059421](https://www.ncbi.nlm.nih.gov/sra/SRX022983[accn]) -- Human Stool Sample -- Illumina Genome Analyzer II) comes from the [Human Microbiome Project](http://www.hmpdacc.org).
 All runs were downloaded from the NCBI database using this [fastq-dump command](tools/fastq_dump.sh).
 Additional pre-processing of reads could be done before using SEPP or TIPP.

 **Reference alignments and trees**
 Phylogenetic placement (SEPP) and taxonomic identification (TIPP) of 16S samples can be peformed using an [alignment and tree](refpkgs/RDP_2016_Bacteria.refpkg) built on the 11,988 bacterial reference sequences from the [Ribosomal Database Project (RDP) database](https://rdp.cme.msu.edu/) -- selecting >1200 site-length, type isolates with quality "Good", and the NCBI taxonomy.